Haichen-Liu/HaichenLiu01.github.io/_pages/about.md

 - [**Hugging Face Diffusers**](https://github.com/huggingface/diffusers) — implementing diffusion-based synthesis for perceptually consistent visual outputs

 ---
 ### 🎨 Personal Interests

 I also enjoy **anime**, which inspires my interest in artistic image generation and creative AI.
 - Exploring artistic style generation with [AniGAN](https://github.com/bing-li-ai/AniGAN), [AnimeGAN](https://github.com/TachibanaYoshino/AnimeGAN), and [MangaGAN](https://github.com/nikitaa30/Manga-GAN). 🎨
 ---

 ### 🚀 Looking Ahead

 I am excited to continue exploring the intersections of **machine learning, image processing, computer vision, and digital signal processing**, and to contribute to research that is both scientifically impactful and practically meaningful.
-You can find more about my work and access free full-text publications on my [**MDPI SciProfiles page**](https://sciprofiles.com/profile/HaichenLiu).
+You can find more about my work and access free full-text publications on my [MDPI SciProfiles page](https://sciprofiles.com/publications).

 If you would like to connect or discuss potential collaborations, please feel free to reach me at:
 📧 18805644868@139.com | 📧 s2604458@ed.ac.uk